 Summer and fall are over.
 Time to bring forward the winter items, such as shovels, the snowblower, and winter toys like sleds, tubes, skis, and snowboards.
 Also, be sure to stock up on ice melt… you’re going to need it.
 Keep ice melt in a sealed container to protect it from spills, water, and kids rummaging around the garage.

 At WORKS by Jesse, we want you to be safe and warm this winter.
 Prepping your house, both inside and out, is a must.
-New England winters are harsh and unforgiving, so get ahead of the weather and keep your house on point.
+Your home is your last defense against the weather, and you have the ability to get everything in place beforehand.
+New England winters are harsh and unforgiving, so get ahead of the weather and keep your house protected.

 For more information about winterizing your property, contact WORKS by Jesse by phone at 978-291-7735, or visit our website at https://worksbyjd.com/